Skip to main content

 • The range or precision of MathJSON numbers may be greater than the range and precision supported by IEEE 754 64-bit float.

-• The string values "NaN" "+Infinity" and "-Infinity" are used to represent respectively an undefined result, as per IEEE 754, positive infinity and negative infinity.
+• The string values "NaN" "+Infinity" and "-Infinity" are used to represent respectively an undefined result as per IEEE 754, +\infty, and -\infty.

-• If the string includes the pattern /\([0-9]+\)/ (that is a series of one or more digits enclosed in parentheses), that pattern should be interpreted as repeating digits.
+• If the string includes the pattern /\([0-9]+\)/, that is a series of one or more digits enclosed in parentheses, that pattern is interpreted as repeating digits.

 { "num": "1.(3)" }